 Given the prominence of certain operators and skins in the meta, improving visibility is essential.
 The now infamous Roze skin is strong for the sole reason that it makes the player practically invisible in certain situations.
-Certainly, this is realistic from a camouflage perspective, but it can be frustrating to play against.
+This may be realistic as it’s camouflaged but it can still be frustrating to play against.

 What are Nvidia Game Filters?

 Nvidia Filters is a gameplay optimization feature that comes packaged as a part of GeForce Experience.
 It is a PC exclusive feature that can only be used by owners of a supported Nvidia graphics card.
 The vast majority of Nvidia GPUs will work including the most popular cards such as the GTX 1060, GTX 1650, and RTX 2060.

 Nvidia Filters allow you to tweak various visual aspects of any supported game.
 The full list of supported games can be found on the official Nvidia website.
 Other games can benefit from Nvidia Filters too, but Warzone makes the most of it.
 These filters are often used to gain a competitive advantage but also serve as a useful accessibility tool for visually impaired players.

 Before you can use Nvidia Filters you’ll need to install GeForce Experience.
 Once installed, load up Call of Duty: Warzone.
 The next step is to open the GeForce Experience overlay.
 The default bind for this is ALT + Z. Then click Game Filter on the left-hand side of the overlay.
 Alternatively, you can press ALT + F3 to go straight to the Nvidia Filters sub-menu.

 There are three preset spots to save custom settings.
 It’s usually fine to just have one global preset for Warzone but some players prefer to have multiple.
 It can be a good idea to have separate presets for Warzone and regular multiplayer as each game mode favors different settings.